Colorado wildfire doubles in size, thousands evacuated

 In 2017, a near-record 10 million acres (4 million hectares) were burned in U.S. wildfires, the National Interagency Coordination Center said.

-Reporting by Suzannah Gonzales in Chicago; Additional reportying by Jon Herskvoitz in Austin, Texas; Editing by Lisa Shumaker and Sandra Maler
+Reporting by Suzannah Gonzales in Chicago and Jon Herskovitz in Austin, Texas; Editing by Lisa Shumaker and Sandra Maler